sigmdel/lazmacropad/README.md

 If the last command is selected, then the macro must be an array of keyboard events.
 The first four paste commands then the corresponding macro is assumed to be a string that will be copied into the clipboard and primary selection.
 If one of the first three commands is used, then the corresponding keyboard event will be injected into the keyboard event queue and, presumably, the currently focused application will respond by pasting the clipboard or primary selection.
 If the `None` paste command is specified, the only thing *lazmacropad* does is to copy the macro into the clipboard.

-If a string macro ends with the sequence '\n' and the Shift+Insert combination is used for the paste operation then it will be executed as a command if inserted at a terminal prompt.
+If a string macro ends with the sequence `\n` and the Shift+Insert combination is used for the paste operation then it will be executed as a command if inserted at a terminal prompt.
 A program could be launched or a script could be executed by pressing a single key (#).
 Care must be taken when running programs, as some, such as the Arduino IDE, may seize the serial port and, as a result, *lazmacropad* freezes.

 > ~~(#) While this works well in Mint 20.1 with GTK2, it does not seem to work at all times in Mint 21 even after latest (v0.7.4) "improvement" in handling the trailing '\n'.
 However these tests are being done in a virtual machine which may have some impact.~~

 > (#) This works well in Mint 20.1 using GTK2.
-Cursory tests of *lazmacropad* (GTK2) in a LiveUSB version of Mint 21 MATE, showed that the v0.7.4 handling of trailing '\n' when using Shift+Insert does work as expected.
+Cursory tests of *lazmacropad* (GTK2) in a LiveUSB version of Mint 21 MATE, showed that the v0.7.4 handling of trailing `\n` when using Shift+Insert does work as expected.
 Why this does not work in a virtual machine is not clear.

 There is no primary selection in Windows.
-While the shortcuts Ctrl+V and Shift+Insert paste the content of the clipboard work when entered using a physical keyboard, using Shift+Insert as a paste command does not work when *lazmacropad* is running in Windows.
+While the shortcuts Ctrl+V and Shift+Insert paste the content of the clipboard when entered using a physical keyboard, using Shift+Insert as a paste command does not work when *lazmacropad* is running in Windows.
+Ctrl+V does work however.

 ## 5. Accommodating Different Keypads